ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/revisions-and-other-features.dotnet.markdown

 {PANEL/}

-{PANEL: Revisions Replication, Export and Import}
+{PANEL: Revisions Replication, Export, and Import}

 * Revisions are transferred during [replication](../../server/clustering/replication/replication).
 * Revisions can be transferred using an [External Replication Task](../../studio/database/tasks/ongoing-tasks/external-replication-task).